 adding vegetable to this rice and lentil preparation, makes it a wholesome one pot meal. you can even skip adding vegetables if you prefer.

-again like the cholar dal, in this recipe, panch phoron is not used. the khichdi is made fragrant by tempering whole garam masala or spices like bay leaf, cinnamon, cloves and cardamom.
+again like the cholar dal, in this recipe, panch phoron is not used. the moong dal khichdi is made fragrant by tempering whole garam masala or spices like bay leaf, cinnamon, cloves and cardamom.

 the moong dal is roasted first and this imparts a lovely warm aroma and taste to the khichdi. this is also a no onion no garlic recipe. the consistency of the khichdi can be adjusted to one’s preference. the khichdi that is served during durga puja has a porridge like consistency. to suit the family’s taste buds, i did not make a porridge like khichdi.

-there are two more khichdi recipes in the blog. moong dal khichdi which is made during ganesh chaturthi festival and is specially prepared to be offered as naivedyam to lord ganesha. in that recipe also onions and garlic are not used. if you want to use onions to make khichdi then check this moong dal khichdi recipe which is made using onions.
+there are two more khichdi recipes in the blog. moong dal khichdi which is made during ganesh chaturthi festival and is specially prepared to be offered as naivedyam to lord ganesha. in this recipe also onions and garlic are not used. if you want to use onions to make khichdi then check this moong dal khichdi recipe which is made using onions.

 i have adapted the recipe from two of the bengali cookbooks which i have. mix and matched both of them to get the best recipe.